goutamvenkat/CS_2110/cs_2110_practice_final.md

   - Can potentially be a lot of wasted space since memory can only be allocated in sets of certain sizes (AKA internal fragmentation).
   - Highly fragmented
-  - Non-adjacement memory won't be merged
+  - Non-adjacent memory won't be merged

 ###7) Realloc